Jonsen22/PhasmoRPG/README.md

 # What is

-Basically is an Electron-React app, where is randomly chosen your traits, showing their descriptions, and random chosen your items.
+Basically is an Electron-React app, where is randomly chosen your traits, showing their descriptions, and random choose your items.

 # Download Link
 [PhasmoRPG 3.0](https://drive.google.com/file/d/1hy5SEmiBffaIIbNcUI5jFsiHL7mrJzZr/view?usp=sharing)